On Countable SFT Covers of Sparse Multidimensional Shift Spaces: Proof of Theorem

-In addition to these sublayers, the $k_n$ layers share a common sublayer over the alphabet $B$ of Example~\ref{ex:probe}, which is used to probe the $A$-layer.
-The counter machine of each layer has two special counters $c_1$ and $c_2$.
-The $1$-symbols of the common $B$-layer must always coincide with the portion of the computation cone that is between the ends of these counters on the active layer.
-When the zig-zag head of the active layer steps on the $A \times \{0,1\}$-symbol of the $B$-layer, it can store it as part of its state.
+Recall that the layer $L_{n,a,b}$, and hence both its anchor sublayer and the machine $C_n$, are part of the tiling over $T_n$ simulated on the width-$h(n)$ cells of the simulation grid.
+We now explain how the machine $C_n$ of $L_{n,a,b}$ accesses the contents of the base alphabet layer.
+It has two special counters $c_1$ and $c_2$.
+The (possibly empty) segment of $1$-symbols of the common probe interface layer of $T_n$ must always coincide with the portion of the computation cone of $C_n$ that is between the ends of these counters on the active layer.
+When the zig-zag head of the active layer steps on the $A \times \{0,1\}$-symbol of the probe interface layer, it can store it as part of its state.

 The machine $C_n$ behaves as follows.
-First, it determines the number $m$ of $1$-symbols on the anchor sublayer.
-Then, using the $B$-layer via its special counters $c_1$ and $c_2$, it probes for the width $h(n)$ of the simulation grid and then the full contents of the $A$-layer on the union of all the grid cells that simulate $1$-symbols on the anchor layer.
+First, it determines the number $m$ of $1$-symbols on the anchor sublayer of $L_{n,a,b}$.
+Then, using the probe interface layer via its special counters $c_1$ and $c_2$, it probes for the width $h(n)$ of the simulation grid\footnote{Note that $h(n)$ is analogous to the width $m$ in Example~\ref{ex:probe}, where we explain how the simulated tile set can obtain it using the probe interface layer.} and then the full contents of the base alphabet layer on each simulation grid cell that simulates a $1$-symbol on the anchor layer.
 In this way it receives a word $w \in A^{m \cdot h(n)}$.
 It checks whether $|w|_{\neq 0} \leq f(d)$, where $d$ is the minimum distance between two nonzero symbols in $w$, rejecting (and producing a tiling error) if this is not the case.
-Next, $C_n$ checks whether ${}^\infty 0 w 0^\infty \in X$, which is possible since $X$ satisfies the countable cover conditions.
-If this holds, then $C_n$ halts and accepts.
-If ${}^\infty 0 w 0^\infty \notin X$, then by compactness there exists a number $p \geq 0$ such that $0^p w 0^p \notin \lang(X)$, which we can also compute since $X$ is effectively closed.
-After this, the machine probes the $p$ symbols to the left and right of $w$ on the $A$-layer.
-If the result is $0^p w 0^p$, then $C_n$ rejects; otherwise, it accepts.